Caroline has more than 12 years of experience solving canine behavior problems either with families, in rescue or at her own home.

-Well the good news is that with a bit of hard work and patience, you too could have a calm dog, trotting beautifully beside you while everyone else in the park is wishing they were you.
+Well, the good news is that with a bit of hard work and patience, you, too, could have a calm dog trotting beautifully beside you while everyone else in the park is wishing they were you.

 A thinking dog is much easier to walk; he considers his actions and consults his pack before making decisions.
 This dog is listening; he is paying attention and is in the right state of mind to learn new behaviors.
-This is a much better alternative to the half crazed dog that is jerking from one side to the other, sniffing everything, barking at other dogs and generally making a nuisance of himself.
+This is a much better alternative to the half-crazed dog that is jerking from one side to the other, sniffing everything, barking at other dogs, and generally making a nuisance of himself.

-Walking to heel also requires some self-control, and all dogs will benefit from mastering this, it will make a big difference to your walks, but also to his behavior in general.
+Walking to heel also requires some self-control, and all dogs will benefit from mastering this.
+It will make a big difference to your walks, but also to his behavior in general.
 The discipline needed to walk to heel provides valuable mental stimulation too, which is especially important to very smart dogs, but any dog will enjoy the challenge.

-If you are going to master the walk with your dog, it is important to get every aspect of it right, so we will start by making sure your dog is getting the right amount of exercise, if you get this wrong, it will have a massive impact on your success.
+If you are going to master the walk with your dog, it is important to get every aspect of it right, so we will start by making sure your dog is getting the right amount of exercise.
+If you get this wrong, it will have a massive impact on your success.

-The walk should consist of all five elements of a good walk (see below) and your dog should be tired at the end of it.
+The walk should consist of all five elements of a good walk (see below), and your dog should be tired at the end of it.
 After all this, if you are still struggling to solve training or behavioral problems, then it is a good bet that he still needs more exercise.

-Five Elements of the Perfect Walk
+5 Elements of the Perfect Dog Walk

 The perfect walk should consist of five key elements in varying proportions.

-- Free running is essential for every dog, it burns a lot of energy quickly and really gets his heart racing.
-This is great for his mental and physical well-being, but if you are not confident your dog will come back to you when he is off the lead, look out for some local dog parks that are enclosed, your dog will be safe while he is playing and running, and in the mean time you can work on his recall.
+Free running is essential for every dog; it burns a lot of energy quickly and really gets his heart racing.
+This is great for his mental and physical well-being, but if you are not confident your dog will come back to you when he is off the lead, look out for some local dog parks that are enclosed.
+Your dog will be safe while he is playing and running, and in the meantime, you can work on his recall.

-- Finally, every walk should include an element of problem solving, this can be achieved with a few rules such as insisting your dog sits at every kerb, or before you take his lead off.
+Finally, every walk should include an element of problem-solving.
+This can be achieved with a few rules, such as insisting your dog sits at every kerb or before you take his lead off.
 Or maybe you could add a mini training session to his walks to sharpen up his skills while you are out.

 The Right Tools for the Job